-There are many countries, 60 to be price, which has passed laws to make electronic signatures fully legal and admissible by law.
+There are many countries, 60 to be precise, which have passed laws to make electronic signatures fully legal and admissible by law.
 These legislations provide e-signatures a solid foundation to stand on.

-Without these laws, businesses especially the e-commerce industry which relies heavily on e-signatures and transactions would certainly collapse.
+Without these laws, businesses especially the e-commerce industry which relies heavily on e-signatures and transactions would become unnecessarily difficult.

-Signing legal documents electronically has become very commonplace these days due to advancements in technology.
-Some countries that have passed laws to make e-signatures such as a PDF signature legally binding are as under.
+Signing legal documents electronically has become common these days due to advancements in technology.
+Some of the countries that have passed laws to make e-signatures such as a PDF signature legally binding are presented below.

 Are electronic signatures legally binding in the United States of America?
 Thanks to the ESIGN Act, enacted in 200, they are.

-In fact, ESIGN was the first ever act in the history of American that gave legal status to documents and contracts signed through electronic signatures.
+In fact, ESIGN was the first-ever act in the history of American that gave legal status to documents and contracts affixed with electronic signatures.

 Furthermore, both handwritten and electronic signatures enjoy the same status in the country.

 The rules regarding electronic signatures in United Kingdome are similar to that of the United States.

 In the UK, Electronic Signatures Regulation Act 2002 regulates all online transactions and contracts having e-signatures.
 Similarly, e-signatures are legally binding in the UK thanks to the 2002 Electronic Communications Act.